telerik/winforms-docs/ribbonbar/getting-started/adding-other-controls-to-the-ribbonbar.md

 ---
 title: Adding Other Controls to the RibbonBar
-page_title: Adding Other Controls to the RibbonBar
+page_title: Adding Other Controls to the RibbonBar | UI for WinForms Documentation
 description: Adding Other Controls to the RibbonBar
-slug: ribbonbar-adding-other-controls-to-the-ribbonbar
+slug: winforms/ribbonbar/getting-started/adding-other-controls-to-the-ribbonbar
 tags: adding,other,controls,to,the,ribbonbar
 published: True
 position: 7